cheshtagithub/guess-the-number/README.md

 # guess-the-number
-itisa game where the user will guess the number the machine choose
+it is a game where the user will guess the number the machine choose